Mendenhall Glacier On Your Own: How To Visit Independently

 Another option is to take the local bus operated by Capital Transit.
 At USD 2, it’s the most affordable option, but there are no bus stops near the Juneau cruise terminal.

-Additionally, the ride takes an hour and requires a 30-minute walk from the drop-off point to the visitor center.
+Additionally, the ride takes an hour and requires a 30-minute walk from the drop-off point (at Mendenhall Loop and Spur Roads) to the visitor center.
 After a long day in the park, you may be too tired to walk a mile back to the bus stop to return to the ship.

-The bus is an affordable and convenient option for solo travelers or those on a budget who are okay with the one mile walk to and from the park.
+The bus is an affordable and convenient option for solo travelers.
+It’s also provides a budget-friendly way to see Juneau if you’re okay with the one mile walk to and from the park.

 Renting A Car